Cholesterol credit trades high animal-fat foods for those that lower our LDL.

 Are they clogged with plaque, raising your pressure, and threatening your very life, or smooth as a baby's bottom and carrying life-giving blood to the farthermost corners of the body?

-Just as certain countries, that shall remain nameless having refused to sign the Kyoto carbon emissions protocol, you can decline this cholesterol deal too.
+Just as certain countries that shall remain nameless have refused to sign the Kyoto carbon-emissions protocol, you can decline this cholesterol deal too.
 Many people do, and die ten or more years before their time.

 The Kyoto protocol is about saving the planet without inhibiting development.

 The cholesterol credit protocol is about saving your life without unduly inhibiting your overall enjoyment of food.

 The purpose of the clean development mechanism is to promote progress in Third World countries.
 Projects that reduce carbon emissions are credited to companies that cut emissions.